dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 - Balanced (Temperature = 0.7): Introduces more randomness.
 - Creative (Temperature = 1.0): The assistant helps brainstorm or boost creativity with full randomness.

-**Data Sources:** This gives the assistant context.
+**Actions:** This gives the assistant context thanks to Data Sources.
 The more specific the data source, the better the assistant's answers.
 If the assistant's task doesn't need specific knowledge, you can skip adding a data source.
+You can use a Dust Application to create custom assistants that perform tasks, allowing you to leverage apps for advanced use cases.

+Dust apps are Large Language Model (LLM) apps.
+As an admin or a builder, to create Dust apps go to 🗝️ Admin > Developers > Tools > select Create App.
+From there, you can give the app a name and decide who can access the app.
+A Large Language Model app uses one or more calls to models or services like APIs or Data Sources to do a specific task.
+They're like a layer on top of a model that makes it work a certain way.

 ### How to edit a custom assistant?